 Food adulteration is an intentional act that debases the quality of food by altering its properties, usually for economic gain.
 Chemicals are added to food to make it last longer or look more appealing, thereby increasing profits for food suppliers.
 Such problem is currently rampant in many Asian countries such as China, India, Bangladesh, Philipines and Vietnam.

 PURAA comes with individual testing cartridges that are easily replaced per use.
-Cartridges are designed to be refillable and resellable by manufacturers, minimising environmental impact in the long run.
+Cartridges are designed to be washable and resellable by manufacturers, minimising environmental impact in the long run.

 PURAA is recommended to be used on a regular basis to check for the trustworthiness and quality of food suppliers.